 Many managers hire salespeople with the assumption that they are innately good at sales — isn’t that why they pursued this career in the first place?
-But even when a high performer is crushing quota on a quarterly basis, there is always more to be learned, and additional skills that can be improved.
+But even when a top performer is crushing quota on a quarterly basis, there is always more to be learned, and additional skills that can be improved.

 As a coach, it may be tempting to focus your efforts on the bottom of the pack, but spending time with middle and top sellers can yield additional benefits.

-Regularly engaging with middle and top sellers keeps reps’ skills up-to-date with modern techniques, and helps capture additional revenue streams that without additional coaching, may have remained unattainable.
+Regularly engaging with middle and top sellers keeps reps’ skills up-to-date with modern sales techniques, and helps capture additional revenue streams that without additional coaching, may have remained unattainable.